A Franklin Families Y-Chromosome Project

 Elementary genetics teaches that a human egg becomes a female embryo when a sperm gives it an X-chromosome and a male embryo when the sperm gives it a Y-chromosome.
 Thus, the Y-chromosome is passed down suceeding generations only through the male line.
 The only change from one generation to the next is by random infrequent mutations.
 Over long periods mutations do occur, so one can determine male paternal lineage by comparing the DNA coding of Y-chromosomes.

 There are "junk" regions (that have no effects on inherited traits) on the Y-chromosome that contain repeated base-pair sets (called microsatellites or Short Tandem Repeats or STR).
 Over time the number of repeats changes due to random mutations.
 Since these mutations have no effect on inherited traits, they are propagated into suceeding generations.
 The number of repeats, called alleles or markers, at these locations can be used to distinguish different male-line families.
 Thus, the detailed structure in terms of base-pair coding is not required; only information about certain aspects of a small part of the Y-chromosome is needed.
-This does not identify the individual, but only the family to which the individual belongs; determining the 12 or 25 markers (see below) is much less information than that obtained by totally sequencing the Y-chromosome.
-There are several genetics laboratories that do such work, at a cost of about $100 per person for 12 markers or about $170 per person for 25 markers.
+This does not identify the individual, but only the family to which the individual belongs; determining the 12 or 25 markers is much less information than that obtained by totally sequencing the Y-chromosome.

 Several families have used the Y-chromosome to determine the closeness of relationships in the male lines, and many more projects are underway.
-See http://freepages.genealogy.rootsweb.com/~allpoms/genetics1a.html for a list of such families.
-See details of the Roper family project at: http://www.roperld.com/ropergenetics.htm.
+You can see Family Tree DNA's main page to search for available projects.

-After Ben's Y-chromosome pattern is determined, any male-line Franklin could have his Y-chromosome pattern determined and compare it to Ben's to see if he is related to Ben.
+Once Ben's Y-chromosome pattern is determined, any male-line Franklin could have his Y-chromosome pattern tested to compare it to Ben's to determine if he is indeed related to Ben.

 Perhaps a more important result of testing many male-line Franklins would be that sets of Y-chromosome markers would be determined for different Franklin families and rare random mutations for branches of those families would provide identity markers for the branches of those Franklin families.
 To see how this has worked out for the Roper family, see http://www.roperld.com/roperconnect.htm.